aldrichtr/aldrichtr.github.io/content/posts/auditing-standards-and-frameworks.md

 Before I get into the specifics of these two standards, I want to take a minute to define some terms.

 {{< admonition type=note title="Note" open=true >}}
-:(fas fa-hexagon-exclamation): These are *my* definitions, unless explicitly stated otherwise.
+:(far fa-exclamation): These are *my* definitions, unless explicitly stated otherwise.
 {{< /admonition >}}

 - **Test** : A measurement of a configuration item or process.